Taninokuchi Station: Lines

 The station is served by the Nichinan Line and is located 56.1 km from the starting point of the line at Minami-Miyazaki.

 Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building, only a simple weather shelter on the platform.
 The platform is located on the other side of the track from the access road.
 From the station entrance, a level crossing is used to cross the track to the platform.
 A bike shed has been set up at the station entrance.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 15 January 1949 as an additional station on the existing track of its then Shibushi Line.
 On 8 May 1963, the route was redesignated the Nichinan Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 4 passengers (boarding only) per day.